 To create a spreadsheet containing usage details, click Export to CSV and select a timeframe.

-The Citrix Secure Browser Service consists of web browsers running on Virtual Delivery Agents (VDAs) along with the management console used to manage and connect users to these VDAs.
+The Citrix Secure Browser service consists of web browsers running on Virtual Delivery Agents (VDAs) along with the management console used to manage and connect users to these VDAs.
 Citrix Cloud manages the operation of these components, including the security and patching of operating systems, web browsers, and Citrix components.

-Secure Browser is used to deliver web applications owned by the customer or a third party.
+Citrix Secure Browser service is used to deliver web applications owned by the customer or a third party.
 The owner of the web application is responsible for its security, including patching the web server and application against vulnerabilities.

 Security of the traffic between Secure Browser and the web application depends on the encryption settings of the web server.
-To protect this traffic as it flows over the Internet, administrators should publish HTTPS URLs.
+To protect this traffic as it flows over the Internet, administrators publish HTTPS URLs.